 3. Leverage Banking Rewards Programs

-Your bank may offer a rewards program that isn’t necessarily limited to cash back, air miles or points — sometimes those loyalty programs can get you great deals on financing, too, said John Schleck, centralized and online consumer lending executive at Bank of America.
+Your bank may offer a rewards program that isn’t necessarily limited to cash back, air miles or points — sometimes those loyalty programs can get you great deals on financing, too, said John Schleck, senior vice president and online sales executive at Bank of America.

 “While it is not a ‘secret,’ prospective car buyers may be pleasantly surprised to learn they can potentially enjoy a discount on their auto loan interest rate through the relationship they have with their bank or current lender,” he said.